lil-skelly/vulnw0rld/script.md

   * Craft an exploit to encode the session cookie with the malicious payload
   * Bruteforce the session token
   * Send the forged cookie
-* In the messages, the user finds out the **top secret** conversation
+* Find the /admin directory
-* Attacker discovers the ability to change his profile pic
+* Login to the server